The Non-Developer's OpenClaw Playbook Is Live

 The playbook isn't a manual.
 It's a case study with every disaster included.

-The playbook covers what I wish someone had told me before I started: how to structure your agent's personality, how to set up cron jobs that don't eat your budget, how to delegate to coding agents without losing control, and how to think about which things to automate and which to leave manual.
+The playbook covers what I wish someone had told me before I started: how to structure your agent's personality, set up cron jobs that do not eat your budget, delegate to coding agents without losing control, keep secrets out of public configs, and decide which automations deserve to exist.

 Who This Is For